 When we publish new guidelines, we flag changes on the MCSG Updates page of this website and in the app.

-New guidelines are added to the list of offences using colour coding to clearly distinguish between those guidelines that have yet to come into force and those already in force.
+New guidelines are added to the list of offences in purple to clearly distinguish between those guidelines that have yet to come into force and those already in force.

 New guidelines are automatically added to the MCSG app.